 Amanda McCluskey-Prieto is currently Senior Instructional Technologist at Rutgers University, Rutgers Business School, an Adjunct Professor in business technologies and statistics at St. John’s University (New York) and Rutgers University (New Jersey).

-MBA from the University of Fredericton and a BA from Mount Saint Vincent University.
+Doctorate of Business Administration from Northcentral University, MBA from the University of Fredericton and a BHE from Mount Saint Vincent University.

 MBA Candidate with the University of Fredericton, BEng (Chemical Engineering) from the Royal Military College of Canada.